 Electric toothbrushes come with a little higher price tag than their manual counterparts, but they deliver real benefits.
-These modern toothbrushes work on a battery that drives a mini motor that creates rotation or vibration in the toothbrush head.
+These battery-driven marvels drive a mini motor that creates rotation or vibration in the toothbrush head.

 The electric, moving parts sometimes leave people asking “Do you use toothpaste with electric toothbrushes, and if yes, what toothpaste should you use?”
 Also, “If an electric toothbrush can do a great job in cleaning your teeth, then why is it necessary to use toothpaste with it?”

 While you can brush your teeth with water on your electric toothbrush only, most dentists will advise you against it.
-Brushing your teeth without toothpaste will be ineffective as opposed to brushing your teeth with toothpaste.
-Most dentists advise toothpaste on any toothbrush because it will increase the level of fluoride in the oral cavity.
+Brushing your teeth without toothpaste won’t be as effective as brushing your teeth with toothpaste.
+Most dentists suggest toothpaste on any toothbrush because it increases the level of fluoride exposure to the teeth.

 Fluoride is a mineral or a compound of fluorine that occurs naturally in the Earth’s crust.
-This can be found in numerous food items including avocados, cucumbers, sunflower seeds, and more.
+It’s found in numerous food items including avocados, cucumbers, sunflower seeds, and more.
 Generally speaking, our body needs an adequate amount of fluoride.
 In the right amounts, the mineral helps maintain the overall health of our teeth and bones.